DoD SkillBridge: What You Need to Know

 - Location

-If you do not have the time to find a position, you can reach out to companies who help place veterans into SkillBridge internships.
-There are three main organizations who are well-known in this field:
+For further help, talk to your local Transition Office or Education Office for specific guidance through this program.
+You can also reach out to companies who help place veterans into SkillBridge internships.
+There are three main organizations that are well-known in this field:

 Arrangement